LittlePandaPreschool/website/memory-bank/activeContext.md

     - Externalized the careers page data to `src/lib/data/careers.ts`.
     - Removed the redundant `website/srcr/` directory.
 - **Bug Fixes:**
+    - Fixed a layout issue in the `ImageCarousel.svelte` component by dynamically distributing images across the four columns, ensuring a balanced and visually appealing layout.
     - Resolved recurring PostCSS errors in `Timeline.svelte` and `PandaButton.svelte` by removing the `lang="postcss"` attribute from the `<style>` tags.
     - Addressed an accessibility warning in the `Header.svelte` component by adding an `aria-label` to the menu button.
     - Removed unused CSS selectors from the `faq/+page.svelte` file.